BACON12093/SOTU-Text-Analysis/README.md

   Users can select any president or all presidents, adjust year ranges, choose sentiment lexicons, and specify words to track.

 ## Tools
--R and Shiny for app development and interactivity
+- R and Shiny for app development and interactivity

--Tidyverse for data manipulation
+- Tidyverse for data manipulation

--Tidytext for text tokenization and sentiment joining
+- Tidytext for text tokenization and sentiment joining

--Plotly for interactive visualizations
+- Plotly for interactive visualizations

--DT for interactive data tables
+- DT for interactive data tables

--Color palettes from RColorBrewer and viridis
+- Color palettes from RColorBrewer and viridis

 ## Insights
 Sentiment scores reveal how presidential tone shifts over different administrations and historical periods.